All Episodes

 Why only four?

-He said, Because there's no possibility of a rescue mission.
+He said, because there's no possibility of a rescue mission.

-Every other shuttle flight, there's always a shuttle that can be ready to go up to the space station where this one's going.
+Every other shuttle flight, there's always a shuttle that can be ready to go up to the space station where this one's going or to a stranded shuttle and get and rescue.

 This, there's no possibility of a rescue.